isagoya/astro-hananiawan-m2/src/pages/md/chapt06.md

 “Good morning.
 How are you?
 Are you ready to go to Tokyo?”

------I suddenly thought: If only that doctor had not appeared before me…
+-----I suddenly thought: If only that doctor had not appeared before me...

 “I think I'll stop going.”